A wild ride aboard RSAF’s newest tanker - the high-value target keeping fighters airborne

 BOISE, Idaho: If you could only see inside the Republic of Singapore Air Force’s (RSAF) A330 multi-role tanker transport (MRTT), you’d be forgiven for thinking you were in a commercial airplane.

-There are business and economy class seats, safety cards in the seat pockets and a pre-flight safety briefing by RSAF airmen complete with seat belt and life vest demonstrations.
+There are passenger seats, safety cards in the seat pockets and a pre-flight safety briefing by RSAF airmen complete with seat belt and life vest demonstrations.

 On Tuesday (Oct 8), reporters were taken for a flight aboard the MRTT on the sidelines of Exercise Forging Sabre in Idaho, where the tanker is refuelling fighter jets in the air so they can fly longer missions and take out more enemies in a single sortie.